amitgupta-mai/sebi-demo/replit.md

 - Custom modals for tokenization, trading, and conversion
 - Real-time data updates using React Query
 - Interactive charts for portfolio visualization
+- Comprehensive settings menu with security, payment, and appearance options

 ## Data Flow